AleBradC/personality-test-application/README.md

 - React
 - TypeScript
 - Redux Toolkit query
-- Axios
 - React router
 - Styled Components
 - Jest & React testing library

 ## Description

+This is a personality test :)

 ## Getting Started

 1. Clone the project
 2. Run `npm install`, to install all the server & client dependencies
-3. Create an `.env` file in the server directory and add the following:
+3. `cd server` and create an `.env` file in the server directory and add the following:

    ```env
     PORT=8000